epalalic1/AuctionApp/README.md

 ## Run Tests Locally

-To run tests locally you need to add environment variables on the backend side and run all tests at once or each test separately.
+To run tests on the backend side locally, you need to add environment variables and run all tests at once or each test separately.
 Each test suit need to contain environment variables mentioned in the previous section.